Brain Tumor (cont.)

 - Intensity-modulated radiation therapy or 3-dimensional conformal radiation therapy: These types of treatment use computers to more closely target the brain tumor to lessen the damage to healthy tissue.

-- Proton beam radiation therapy: The source of radiation is protons rather than x-rays.
+- Proton beam radiation therapy: The source of radiation creates and releases protons rather than X-rays or gamma rays.
 The doctor aims the proton beam at the tumor.
-The dose of radiation to normal tissue from a proton beam is less than the dose from an x-ray beam.
+The dose of radiation to normal tissue from a proton beam is less than the dose from an X-ray beam.

-- Stereotactic radiation therapy: Narrow beams of x-rays or gamma rays are directed at the tumor from different angles.
+- Stereotactic radiation therapy: Several narrow beams of X-rays or gamma rays are directed at the tumor from different angles.
 For this procedure, you wear a rigid head frame.
 The therapy may be given during a single visit (stereotactic radiosurgery) or over several visits.

-- Internal radiation therapy (implant radiation therapy or brachytherapy): Internal radiation isn't commonly used for treating brain tumors and is under study.
+- Internal radiation therapy (implant radiation therapy or brachytherapy): Internal radiation isn't commonly used for treating brain tumors, but is under study.
 The radiation comes from radioactive material usually contained in very small implants called seeds.
 The seeds are placed inside the brain and give off radiation for months.
 They don't need to be removed once the radiation is gone.

 Some people have no or few side effects after treatment.
 Rarely, people may have nausea for several hours after external radiation therapy.
 The health care team can suggest ways to help you cope with this problem.
 Radiation therapy also may cause you to become very tired with each radiation treatment.
 Resting is important, but doctors usually advise people to try to stay as active as they can.